1943 Detroit race riot: Reinterpretation in 1990

 A late 20th-century analysis of the facts collected on the arrested rioters has drawn markedly different conclusions.
 It notes that the whites who were arrested were younger, generally unemployed, and had traveled long distances from their homes to the black neighborhood to attack people there.
 Even in the early stage of the riots near Belle Isle Bridge, white youths traveled in groups to the riot area and carried weapons.

 Later in the second stage, whites continued to act in groups and were prepared for action, carrying weapons and traveling miles to attack the black ghetto along its western side at Woodward Avenue.
 Blacks who were arrested were older, often married and working men, who had lived in the city for 10 years or more.
 They fought closer to home, mainly acting independently to defend their homes, persons or neighborhood, and sometimes looting or destroying mostly white-owned property there in frustration.
-Where felonies occurred, whites were more often arrested for use of weapons, and blacks for looting or failing to observe the curfew imposed.
+Where felonies occurred, whites were more often arrested for use of weapons and blacks for looting or failing to observe the curfew imposed.
 Whites were more often arrested for misdemeanors.
-In broad terms, both sides acted to improve their positions; the whites fought out of fear, the blacks fought out of hope for better conditions.

-Representation in other media
+Inspiration for non-violence

+Marshall Rosenberg stated that one of the incidents that motivated him in developing nonviolent communication were the 1943 Detroit riots, which he experienced in his early life at 9 years old.

+Media

+Radio producer, writer, and director William N. Robson introduced his Peabody Award winning radio drama "An Open Letter on Race Hatred" broadcast on the CBS network on July 24, 1943.
+The drama is narrated by Jackson Beck, featuring Frank Lovejoy.

 Ross Macdonald, then writing under his real name, Kenneth Millar, used Detroit in the wake of this riot as one of the locales in his 1946 novel Trouble Follows Me.

 Dominic J. Capeci, Jr. and Martha Wilkerson wrote a book about the Detroit Race Riot, called Layered Violence: The Detroit Rioters of 1943.
 This book talks about the entire riot.
 It also talks about how blacks were considered hoodlums and the whites were known as hillbillies.
-This book also covers the blacks struggle for racial inequality in World War II.
-This also explains the rioters to be the transforming figures of racial violence in the twentieth century.
+This book also covers the blacks struggle for racial equality in World War II.
+This also explains the rioters to be the transforming figures of racial violence in the 20th century.

-Elaine Latzman Moon also gives a brief overview about the riot in her book Untold Tales, Unsung Heroes : An Oral History of Detroit's African American Community, 1918-1967.
+Elaine Latzman Moon gives a brief overview about the riot in her book Untold Tales, Unsung Heroes : An Oral History of Detroit's African American Community, 1918-1967.

-Loren D. Estleman alludes to the riots in his novel, A Smile on the Face of the Tiger.
-His detective Amos Walker is trying to find an old pulp writer who wrote a novel, Paradise Valley, about the riot.